-The directors are responsible for the directors' report.
-Our opinion on the financial statements does not cover that report and we do not express an audit opinion thereon.
+The directors are responsible for the other information presented in the Annual Report together with the financial statements.
+Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.

-Our responsibility is to read the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
-Based solely on that work:
+Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
+Based solely on that work we have not identified material misstatements in the other information.